 - Vulnerable families to help them to maintain the family unit (where the young person is safe)

 - Children who cannot remain living safely with their parents

-As a Licensed Care provider, our Child Safety services and programs are funded by the Queensland Department of Child Safety, Youth and Women.
+As a Licensed Care provider, our Child Safety services and programs are funded by the Queensland Government Department of Child Safety, Seniors and Disability Services.